AI is the next era, and I went all in before the market did.

 I'll keep this plain.
 No jargon, no posturing, and no claim that I'm sharper than anyone on your side.
-I went all in on AI and started a company on a simple idea: build custom tools for whatever a niche actually needs, using nothing but AI.
+I made the same bet and started a company on a simple idea: most small companies pay full price for a generic SaaS stack to use a tenth of it: subscriptions that never quite fit and quietly bleed money every month.
+Using nothing but AI, I build them a custom tool that does the job their way and replaces those subscriptions, so instead of renting software that's wrong for them, they own one that's right, and the recurring spend stops.
 A regulated shop was just the first real test of that, and it held.
 I'd rather show you the work and let you push on it.

-• Built a regulated aerospace shop an offline tool that cut estimating work about 60%, plus an AI support layer it reaches from outside its network.
+• Built an offline tool for a regulated aerospace shop that cut estimating work about 50%, plus an AI support layer it reaches from outside its network.
 No AI runs inside the shop.
-All through Claude Code.
+All built through Claude Code.

 • An AI hiring judge that has to cite real evidence, plus a verifier that catches it bluffing.